nitros12/python-object-tree/README.md

-# Python-object-tree
+# Pyumlgen
-A bad tool that generates UML diagrams for python.
+A bad tool that generates plantuml UML for python source.

 # Usage